yagiz-bayiz/flapping-wing-aerodynamics-prssm/README.md

 # Modelling Flapping Wing Aerodynamics with PR-SSM
 This is the companion code for the state-space modelling of flapping wing aerodynamics with Probabilistic Recurrent State-Space Models (PR-SSM) (Doerr et al., ICML 2018).
 The results of this study is reported in the manuscript "State-space aerodynamic model reveals high force control authority and predictability in flapping flight" (**https://arxiv.org/abs/2103.07994**).
-Please cite the above paper when reporting, reproducing or extending the results.
 The majority of the code for modelling the aerodynamics with PR-SSM was modified from the source code (**https://github.com/boschresearch/PR-SSM**).

 ## Prerequisites
 The PR-SSM code implemented here depends on Tensorflow 1.14 (Tensorflow-gpu is prefered).
 The data sets used in this study is available at **doi:10.17632/cjj6y9ryms.1**.